-Children should be made aware that rough play and potentially dangerous behaviour in the playground is unacceptable.
+Children should be made aware that rough play and potentially dangerous behaviour in the playground is unacceptable and may pose a risk to themselves and others.

 Lunchtime Supervisors are in close touch with the class teachers and communicate with them about incidents of unacceptable behaviour at lunchtime using the 'lunchtime slips'.